AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

-### Send Response
+### Send Response (`sendResponse`) method

-Finally we get to where we actually send the response, the `sendResponse` method.
+Next, we get to where we actually send the response, the `sendResponse` method.

-We pass the data to be sent to the client, a success message, and the required result code (default 200, OK) to the method, and it constructs an array with these items.
+We pass the data to be sent to the client, a message, and the required result code (default 200, OK) to the method, and it constructs an array with these items.

 The response is then sent back to the client in JSON format.